home-assistant/home-assistant.io/source/_components/ecoal_boiler.markdown

  - /components/switch.ecoal_boiler/
 ---

-The `ecoal_boiler` component is the base for pumps and sensors managed by [esterownik.pl eCoal boiler controller](https://esterownik.pl/nasze-produkty/ecoal).
+The `ecoal_boiler` integration is the base for pumps and sensors managed by [esterownik.pl eCoal boiler controller](https://esterownik.pl/nasze-produkty/ecoal).

 ## {% linkable_title Configuration %}